yutannihilation/savvy/book/src/02_key_ideas.md

 ## Treating external SEXP and owned SEXP differently

 Savvy is opinionated in many points.
-One thing I think should be explained before diving into the details is that savvy uses separate types for SEXP passed from outside and that created within Rust function.
+Among these, one thing I think should be explained first is that savvy uses separate types for SEXP passed from outside and that created within Rust function.
 The former, external SEXP, is read-only, and the latter, owned SEXP, is writable.
 Here's the list:

 | R type                          | Read-only version       | Writable version     |
 |:--------------------------------|:------------------------|:---------------------|